pvatsa/pvatsa.github.io/README.md

 ## Welcome to my journal

-This is a journal of all my thougths and postings as a markdown.
+This is a journal of thougths and postings as a markdown.
 This is the fastest way for me to pen down all my thougths and hopefully be better organized.

 This repo is organized by categories and topics and each topic is like a mini-ebook with lots of pages and sub-pages inside of it.